When two devices connect, they need to agree on two key things: speed and duplex mode.

 Finally, they agree on the duplex mode, where full-duplex is always preferred over half-duplex.

-In our example, the result is a link at 100 Mbps full-duplex, since this is the fastest speed PC1 supports and both devices prefer full-duplex.
+In our example, the link runs at 100 Mbps full-duplex.
+This is the fastest speed PC1 can handle, and both devices choose full-duplex.

-Let's me show you in practice how Auto-negotiation in speed and duplex is configured:
+I will show you in practice how we configure Auto-negotiation in speed and duplex:

 Viewing auto-negotiation in practice